 3 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+4 On the date as at which this compilation was prepared, the Gender Reassignment Amendment Act 2019 s.
+3 and 4 had not come into operation.
+They read as follows:

+3. Act amended

+This Act amends the Gender Reassignment Act 2000.

+4. Section 15 amended

+Delete section 15(3).